Team Industries has reduced rework and improved training for critical pipe welding

 “Fabricated right the first time” is a Team Industries pledge to customers.
-Since starting in 1987, the company has grown in capabilities and size and now has three locations in Wisconsin and Texas to serve industries including petrochemical, power generation, refining, agrichemical and mining.
+Since starting in 1987, the company has grown in capabilities and size.
+It now has three locations in Wisconsin and Texas to serve industries including petrochemical, power generation, refining, agrichemical and mining.

 “In the field is where Team gets evaluated on what’s been delivered, because it fits the first time,” says Jon Viestenz, business development for Team Industries.
 “For customers, that means a great deal because it keeps the cost down on the overall project.”